bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

   - x86: depends on SMEP, see
     #link("https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html")[Intel SDM, Vol 3a, 5.6.1]

-  - 64-bit ARM: this is why #strong[XN] is split into
+  - 64-bit ARM: this is why *XN* is split into
     #kfunc("PTE_UXN") and #kfunc("PTE_PXN")

 - On x86, userland (ring 3) access from kernel (ring 0) can be disabled